| Longsplice |

 GDP won't rise faster if the employment picture doesn't get better.

+The low level and rate of GDP growth is certainly disappointing now, but they carry some hope for an accelerating recovery.
+The rate of growth has not yet reached the average rate of growth since the 1950s.
+That implies that speeding up will likely not cause inflation or supply constraints.
+Related to that, note that if GDP had continued growing (thus no recession) then the GDP would be following that average line.
+Currently we are far below that.
+Hypothetically, we could grow faster than average, until we get back up to that average line, without inflation trouble.
 Just as employment is a lagging indicator, so is unemployment.
 Even though-- in fact sometimes especially because-- it lags, unemployment can be an interesting number to watch.
-In the past several months, it has been improving.
+It has been pretty steadily improving.
 U-3 is the technical name for the official unemployment percentage.
-It counts the fraction of the population which is unemployed but is actively looking for a job.
+It counts the fraction of the population which is unemployed but is actively looking for a job. ![]()

 U-6 is less often reported in the media.
 This counts all the unemployed